Home

 Alt Text--Terra cotta soldiers hand armour

-There is much to be learned about Qin Dynasty armour, from the terracotta warriors.
+There is much to be learned about Qin Dynasty armour, from the terra cotta soldiers.
 The brigindine plates were shaped differently, depending on which part of the armour they were made for.
 Pieces were rectangular, square, trapezoid, fish scale shaped, or irregular.
 A stand alone set of armour was unearthed.
 The brigindine pieces were laced together with copper strips.
 Waist circumference was 127cm.
 That's about 4XL.
 I expect this was to accommodate the bulk of a thick gambeson worn underneath the plates.

 Not all of the infantry men were armoured.
 There are very few helmets, although helmets were common in battle during the Qin era.
 Not all of the figures are soldiers.
 There were musicians and other entertainers, officials, utility workers such as stableboys, and plenty of animals.
 The logistics of moving a large army about is before our eyes as we examine the terracotta warriors.
 Think about this - food for thousands of men and all the horses.
 Soldiers probably carried several weapons - spear, sword and bow.
 There would need to be blacksmiths and sword smiths, armourers, cooks....